xavierpriour/movefiles/README.md

 ## Changelog

+### 1.0.1 (2015-09-18)

+Bugfix: support move across devices

 ### 1.0.0 (2015-09-18)

 Initial version.
-Moves from one folder to the other
+Moves from one folder to the other on same drives